CodeWithPris/CS-210-Module-Eight/README.md

 ## How did you make this program maintainable, readable, and adaptable?

-The program is written with clear variable names (sides, roll) and straightforward logic, which improves readability.
+The program is written with straightforward variable names and simple logic.